 Surge in US pork exports to China led by Brazil's JBS, China's WH Group

-U.S. pork exports to China have surged beyond pre-trade war levels, led by higher shipments from Brazil's JBS SA and China's WH Group Ltd , owner of Smithfield Foods, according to Panjiva, the research unit of S&P Global Market Intelligence.

-REUTERS: U.S. pork exports to China have surged beyond pre-trade war levels, led by higher shipments from Brazil's JBS SA and China's WH Group Ltd , owner of Smithfield Foods, according to Panjiva, the research unit of S&P Global Market Intelligence.
+NEW YORK: US pork exports to China have surged beyond pre-trade war levels, led by higher shipments from Brazil's JBS SA and China's WH Group Ltd, owner of Smithfield Foods, according to Panjiva, the research unit of S&P Global Market Intelligence.

-JBS may have shipped 370per cent more U.S. pork to China this year through Aug.
-31 than at the same period in 2017, while exports linked to WH Group rose 90.1per cent, Panjiva said Tuesday.
-Meanwhile, Springdale, Arkansas-based Tyson Foods Inc shipped 7.3per cent less pork to China compared to the same period in 2017.
+JBS may have shipped 370 per cent more US pork to China this year through Aug 31 than at the same period in 2017, while exports linked to WH Group rose 90.1 per cent, Panjiva said on Tuesday.
+Meanwhile, Springdale, Arkansas-based Tyson Foods Inc shipped 7.3 per cent less pork to China compared to the same period in 2017.

 JBS and Smithfield did not immediately respond to requests for comment on Tuesday.